datalad-handbook/book/docs/intro/narrative.rst

   modular components (such as data) in a way that preserves the history, provenance, and linkage of its components.

-After having read this handbook, you will find it easy to create, build up, and share intuitively structured and version-controlled data projects that fulfill high standards for reproducibility and FAIRness.
+After having read this book, you will find it easy to create, build up, and share intuitively structured and version-controlled data projects that fulfill high standards for reproducibility and FAIRness.
 You are able to decide for yourself how deep you want to delve into the DataLad world